marwan116/raycraft/README.md

     return {"translation": translated}
 ```

-We can now run this app with Ray Serve using raycraft `demo.py`
+We can now build this app using raycraft with the same two lines of code changes

 ```python
 from raycraft import RayCraftAPI